 In order to finance the construction of Brisas, we may raise additional funds through the issuance of common shares, debt instruments convertible into common shares or other equity-based instruments, such as warrants.
-We cannot predict the size of any such future issuances of securities, or the effect, if any, that future issuances and sales of our securities will have on the market price of our common shares or the fair market value of the notes.
+We cannot predict the size of any such future issuances of securities, or the effect, if any, that future issuances and sales of our securities will have on the market price of our common shares.
 Any transaction involving the issuance of previously authorized but unissued shares, or securities convertible into shares, will result in dilution, possibly of a substantial nature, to present and prospective holders of shares.

-We expect to raise additional funds through a public offering of 16,000,000 common shares.
+We expect to raise additional funds through a public offering of \$75,000,000 aggregate principal amount of senior subordinated convertible notes.
 See "Concurrent offering."
-While we cannot predict the effect that the sale of these securities may have on the market price of our common shares or the fair market value of the notes, the issuance of common shares could have a negative effect on the market price of our common shares or the fair market value of the notes.
+While we cannot predict the effect that the issuance and sale of these securities may have on the market price of our common shares, the issuance of common shares upon conversion of these notes could have a negative effect on the market price of our common shares.
+In addition, any of these issuances would result in dilution, possibly of a substantial nature, to present and prospective holders of our common shares.